Back to the COPC Blog

 1. Improve Communication and Alignment

-We found that organizations report very few metrics to frontline staff frequently.
+We found that organizations frequently report very few metrics to frontline staff.
 Staff who are unaware of their performance are very unlikely to improve.
+Effective scorecards provide a clear and shared vision of the organization’s objectives, helping to improve communication and alignment.

-Additionally, scorecards create a common understanding that helps ensure effective communication around best practices and learnings relative to their impact on performance.
+Scorecards help drive consistency between departments and programs with supportive performance indicators that lend themselves to achieving broader goals.
+Additionally, scorecards create a common understanding that helps ensure effective communication about best practices and lessons learned relative to their impact on performance.

 1. Achieve Sustained Improvement